 The Company has, since early 1997, worked with Microsoft Corporation in the promotion and enhancement of Microsoft Corporation's various embedded Windows operating system initiatives along with the Company's product and service offerings.
 This includes cooperative participation in advertising campaigns, tradeshows, promotional and educational road shows, web site links, and related activities.
 Microsoft Corporation currently maintains a number of active web site links to the Company's web site in addition to having references to the Company and its products and services in various marketing and technical support materials that Microsoft Corporation provides to the software development community.
-In 2001 Intrinsyc was elevated to Gold status in the Windows Embedded Partner Program (WEP) providing new and ongoing product development opportunities and expanded sales channels.
-The Company considers its relationship with Microsoft Corporation to be important and will endeavor to maintain this relationship.
+In 2002, Intrinsyc and NMI both received Gold status in the Windows Embedded Partner Program (WEP) providing new and ongoing product development opportunities and expanded sales channels.

 In 2001, Intrinsyc became a Sun Microsystems ForteTM for JavaTM program partner.
-Forte is Sun's Microsystems' integrated development environment for the Java developer community.
+Forte is Sun Microsystems' integrated development environment for the Java developer community.
 As a program partner, Intrinsyc's Java solutions are marketed on the Sun Microsystems ForteTM for JavaTM Portal and will seamlessly plug into the Forte development environment, effectively reaching a market of more than 3 million Java developers.
-The Company considers its relationship with Sun Microsystems to be important and will endeavor to maintain this relationship.

-In August, 2000, the Company entered into alliance agreements with Lineo, Inc. ("Lineo") and with MontaVista Software Inc. ("MontaVista"), both of which are Linux operating system and tool vendors for the embedded software industry.
-Under the terms of these agreements, each of the Company, Lineo and MontaVista will support each other's products.
-For the Company, this represents channel opportunities for its CerfBoard designs as well as further Linux-based software technologies into the telecommunications market, where Lineo and MontaVista are strong.
+In August, 2000, the Company entered into an alliance agreement with MontaVista Software Inc. ("MontaVista"), a Linux operating system and tool vendor for the embedded software industry.
+Under the terms of this agreement, the Company and MontaVista will support each other's products.
+For the Company, this represents channel opportunities for its CerfBoard designs as well as further Linux-based software technologies into the telecommunications market, where MontaVista is strong.